By Mark Samuel –

 When routine functioning has breakdowns or opportunities for improved effectiveness or efficiency of delivery, we use continuous improvement projects.
 Continuous-improvement priorities are those projects critical for improving, streamlining or fixing broken routine functioning.
 There are typically hundreds of continuous improvement projects going on at any one time, both functionally and cross-functionally.

 The challenge in managing continuous-improvement priorities is that these projects are often lacking coordination across the organization in terms of human resources, financial resources or timing of implementation.
-With hundreds of uncoordinated continuous-improvement priorities happening at once, this can cause major cross-functional breakdown, lack of teamwork and support and confusion about what’s really important to the organization.
+With hundreds of uncoordinated continuous-improvement projects happening at once, this can cause major cross-functional breakdown, lack of teamwork and support and confusion about what’s really important to the organization.
 Usually, this stems from silo thinking and behavior, where conflicting messages causes frustration and misunderstanding.

 B STATE Priorities

 B STATE priorities are entirely different than routine and continuous improvement priorities.
 They are what I call your breakthrough priorities — they transform your business from its current state (A State) to a breakthrough state (B STATE).
-While continuous improvement priorities take you from an A to an A plus state of betterment, B STATE priorities are transformative — game-changers for your business and culture.
+While continuous improvement projects take you from an A to an A plus state of betterment, B STATE priorities are transformative — game-changers for your business and culture.

 B STATE priorities represent those projects that will pivot your business and culture at the same time to address external drivers such as competition, new markets, changing customer demands, new regulatory standards or a turbulent economy.

-While your company might have hundreds or even thousands of routine and continuous-improvement priorities, most organizations can only handle about six to eight B STATE priorities at any given time.
+While your company might have hundreds or even thousands of routine and continuous-improvement projects, most organizations can only handle about six to eight B STATE priorities at any given time.
 They are the most important critical few, which is why they become nonnegotiable for your business to thrive in the future.

 B STATE priorities are the most cross-functional and cross-organizational based on the level of impact they have on your business.
 They require the highest level of critical thinking; thus, there is a shared ownership for removing obstacles that could prevent success at the executive level.
 While a functional area may lead a B STATE priority project, the ownership is with all executives for its success.
 Generally, B STATE priority projects include all levels of the organization and need to be coordinated with all functional areas for effective implementation.

 In an organizational environment in which “priority” can mean almost anything at all, causing confusion and overwhelm, it’s important to understand the types of priorities your organization engages with and implements.
-It’s also important for all employees to understand which of the continuous-improvement and B STATE priorities they will be supporting and when.
+It’s also important for all employees to understand which of the continuous-improvement and B STATE projects they will be supporting and when.
 This provides people with a clear sense of purpose, direction and value to the overall growth and betterment of your organization.

 While your organization is always functioning (routine) and gradually improving (continuous), B STATE priorities take your organization to a whole new level in which collective execution, team relationships and business results improve drastically in a short period of time.